GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   Packet Hashes (..)
 }
 ~~~
-{: #fig-mc-channel-integrity-format title="MC_CHANNEL_INTEGRITY Frame Format"}
+{: #fig-mc-channel-integrity-format title="MC_INTEGRITY Frame Format"}

 For type TBD-05, Length is present and is a count of packet hashes.
 For TBD-04, Length is not present and the packet hashes extend to the end of the packet.

-The first hash in the Packet Hashes list is a hash of a 1-RTT packet with the Channel ID equal to the Channel ID in the MC_CHANNEL_INTEGRITY frame and packet number equal to the Packet Number Start field.
+The first hash in the Packet Hashes list is a hash of a 1-RTT packet with the Channel ID equal to the Channel ID in the MC_INTEGRITY frame and packet number equal to the Packet Number Start field.
 Subsequent hashes refer to the packets for the channel with packet numbers increasing by 1.

-Packet hashes MUST have length with an integer multiple of the length indicated by the Hash Algorithm from the MC_CHANNEL_ANNOUNCE frame.
+Packet hashes MUST have length with an integer multiple of the length indicated by the Hash Algorithm from the MC_ANNOUNCE frame.

 See {{packet-hashes}} for a description of the packet hash calculation.

-## MC_CHANNEL_ACK {#channel-ack-frame}
+## MC_ACK {#channel-ack-frame}

-The MC_CHANNEL_ACK frame (types TBD-06 and TBD-07; experiments use 0xff3e806..0xff3e807) is an extension of the ACK frame defined by {{RFC9000}}.
+The MC_ACK frame (types TBD-06 and TBD-07; experiments use 0xff3e806..0xff3e807) is an extension of the ACK frame defined by {{RFC9000}}.
 It is used to acknowledge packets that were sent on multicast channels.
-If the frame type is TBD-07, MC_CHANNEL_ACK frames also contain the sum of QUIC packets with associated ECN marks received on the connection up to this point.
+If the frame type is TBD-07, MC_ACK frames also contain the sum of QUIC packets with associated ECN marks received on the connection up to this point.

 (TODO: Is it possible to reuse the multiple packet number space version of ACK_MP from Section 12.2 of {{I-D.draft-ietf-quic-multipath}}, defining channel id as the packet number space?  at 2022-05 they're identical.)

-MC_CHANNEL_ACK frames are formatted as shown in {{fig-mc-channel-ack-format}}.
+MC_ACK frames are formatted as shown in {{fig-mc-channel-ack-format}}.

 ~~~
-MC_CHANNEL_ACK Frame {
+MC_ACK Frame {
   Type (i) = TBD-06..TBD-07 (experiments use 0xff3e806, 0xff3e807),
   ID Length (8),
   Channel ID (8..160),